 Jesus once said, “Man must live, not on bread alone, but on every word that comes from Jehovah’s mouth.”
 As God’s organization is ever more using jw.org as a means to distribute spiritual food, jw.org notifier was created to find ways to alert the reader of the latest releases and updates from the official website.

-This is a personal project and the notifiers are not officially connected with jw.org.
+This is a personal project and the notifiers are not affiliated with or endorsed by jw.org.

 That was 2012.
 I was abuzz with excitement with every new update on jw.org.
 I talked about it with the youth in the congregation.
 Well, they know jw.org, but it just wasn’t in their natural inclination (and honestly, sometimes, me as well) to type “jw.org” and check the site whenever they go online.
 It’s not that they don’t like it, it’s just that we do tend to forget about it.